Procedure no. IV-7a

 - Waiver is granted only upon presentation of evidence of acceptance into the course by a representative of the college or school offering the course (normally evidenced by a completed, signed Class Schedule or university bill), subject to the conditions specified in Sections C, D, and E below.

 - Under certain circumstances, portions of tuition benefits may be taxable income to the employee as stipulated by Federal law.
-Please consult the Benefits Office for current information.
+Please consult Benefits Administration for current information.

 - Misrepresentation of qualification for tuition benefits may result in permanent revocation of tuition benefits for the employee and any otherwise qualified family members.